 • Holiday homes

 Premises ordinarily used for holiday purposes (s 10) are not covered by the RT Act.

 Premises that are let to the tenant for the purposes of agricultural activity or “ordinarily” or “for the time being” used for grazing or farming (s 11) are not covered by the RT Act.

 Premises used as a school or for education or training purposes, or those situated in such an institution such as a boarding school, are not covered by the RT Act (s 21(1)(a)).
 Premises formally affiliated with an educational institution are also excluded (s 21(1)(b)).

 • Crisis accommodation

 Premises that are provided as temporary crisis accommodation on a not-for-profit basis for a period of less than 14 days (s 22) are not covered by the RT Act.

-Premises let for the purpose of a trade, profession or business will not be covered by the RT Act, even if a tenant resides in part of the building (s 8).
-However, if a tenant can show that the premises are used primarily for residential purposes then the Act will apply (s 9).
+Premises let for the purpose of a trade, profession or business are not covered by the RT Act, even if a tenant lives in part of the building (s 8).
+However, if a tenant can show that the premises are used primarily for residential purposes then the Act applies (s 9).